EsterYIT/TestAutomationProject/README.md

 ### Tools & Frameworks used in the project:
 * TestNG - Testing Framework
 * Listeners - interface used to generate logs and customize the TestNG reports
-* MySQL - used for login to Grafana web page
+* MySQL - used for login to Conduit web page
 * Jenkins- for tests execution
 * REST Assured - for API testing
 * Allure Reports - as the main reporting system
 * Sikuli - for visual testing

 ### Tests Execution:
 Each of the applications has a few tests for demonstration purpose.
 These tests can be developed in a very simple way, due to a lot of work with the infrastructure.
-[Sanity Tests]
+[Sanity Tests](https://github.com/EsterYIT/TestAutomationProject/tree/master/src/test/java/sanity)

 ### Known Issues:
 Sometimes can be conflicts with some dependencies the applications are using.
 Hence, the project is for DEMO purpose only.
 In production it should be divided into several projects.